egirna/icapeg/README.md

 Open Source multi-vendor ICAP server

 Scan files requested via a proxy server using ICAPeg ICAP server, ICAPeg is an ICAP server connecting web proxies with API-based scanning services and more soon.
-ICAPeg currently supports [**VirusTotal**](https://www.virustotal.com/gui/home/upload), [**Cloudmersive**](https://cloudmersive.com/) & [**Clamav**](https://www.clamav.net/)  for scanning the files following the ICAP protocol.
+ICAPeg currently supports [**hashlocal**], [**clhashlookup**] & [**Clamav**](https://www.clamav.net/)  for scanning the files following the ICAP protocol.
 If you don't know about the ICAP protocol, here is a bit about it:

 ## What is ICAP?